shamsa-abid/Code-Clone-Causal-Interpretation/README.md

 # Code-Clone-Causal-Interpretation
 Companion website for research paper with all scripts, code, data, and results available for reproducibility.

-Data folder contains the original code pairs and mutated code pairs for each mutation type Code folder contains code for resoving code labels (IntellijIDEA Java project), and creating mutated code (Python notebook)
+**Data** folder contains the original code pairs, mutated code pairs for each mutation type, and author code and clone labels json files

+**Code** folder contains code for resoving code labels (IntellijIDEA Java project), and creating mutated code (Jupyter notebook)

+**CodeAndCloneAnnotationTool** folder contains the VisualStudioCode plugin to label code as *clones* and *non-clones* and code segments as "core similarities", "non-core similarities", "core differences", and "non-core differences".
+Please refer to detailed RADME file inside the folder for setup and usage instructions.

+**Results** folder contains the Excel files containing the causal analysis measurements

 For resolving code labels, we need the to provide the following five arguments to the CodeLabelsResolverCmd file: